Samagra-Development/X-Series/X4/AnchorDoc.md

 ## Key Takeaways

-1. Ability to install metabase on local machine
+1. Ability to differentiate between different types of APIs
-2. Ability to connect metabase to existing database
+2. Ability to install Hasura on local machine
 3. Ability to visualize data

 ## Agenda 📖